anne-d-wic/project-portfolio-analytics-dashboard/README.md

 ## Reproducibility
 The project can be reproduced from the Python scripts and CSV outputs included in this repository.
 ### Steps
-1. Run `1_generate_portfolio_data.py` to generate the base portfolio datasets.
+1. Run `1_generate_portfolio_data.py` to generate the base portfolio datasets
-2. Run `2_sanity_checks.py` to validate data consistency across projects, milestones and risks.
+2. Run `2_sanity_checks.py` to validate data consistency across projects, milestones and risks
-3. Run `3_enrich_data.py` to create reporting-ready datasets for the dashboard.
+3. Run `3_enrich_data.py` to create reporting-ready datasets for the dashboard
-4. Open the Power BI file and connect it to the generated files in the `data/` folder.
+4. Open the Power BI file and connect it to the generated files in the `data/` folder
 ### Output Files
 The workflow produces and updates CSV files in the `data/` folder, including project, milestone, risk and resource datasets used in the final model.
 ### Notes